wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/labeling-a-dataset-with-supervisely.rst

 Downloading the Dataset
 -----------------------

-With all the images labelled, the dataset can be downloaded off of Supervisely for use in Axon.
+With all the images labeled, the dataset can be downloaded off of Supervisely for use in Axon.
 Within the Workspace, click on the triple-dot icon of the project you wish to download.
 Select the ".json and images" download option.

 .. image:: images/dataset/download.png
   :alt: The proper selection for downloading a dataset.